MicrosoftDocs/azure-docs/articles/azure-health-insights/radiology-insights/inferences.md

 Finding: Section and ci_sentence
 Next to the token extensions, there can be an extension with url “section”.
 This extension has an inner extension with a display name that describes the section.
 The inner extension can also have a LOINC code.
 There can also be an extension with url “ci_sentence”.
 This extension refers to the sentence containing the first token of the clinical indicator (that is, the medical problem), if any.
-The generation of such a sentence is switchable (customer Power scribe or mPower).
+The generation of such a sentence is switchable.

 Finding: fields within field “finding” list of fields within field “finding”, except “component”: